What is Yammer?

 2. Collecting feedback on a company-wide initiative: Yammer

-Gathering employee feedback is an essential part of any workplace initiative as it helps decisionmakers make further improvements and gauge success.
+Gathering employee feedback is an essential part of any workplace initiative as it helps decision-makers make further improvements and gauge success.
 Yammer is the perfect place to create a poll or distribute a Microsoft Forms survey.
 It’s the most efficient way to reach the entire organization at once without having to overwhelm employees with notifications.

 3. Discussing sensitive information: Teams

 Sometimes certain company information needs to remain confidential among a group of employees.
-Discussions that involve sensitive details should only take place in private Teams channels where they can’t inadvertently be stumbled across other users.
+Discussions that involve sensitive details should only take place in private Teams channels where they can’t inadvertently stumble across other users.
 Although Yammer does allow users to set up private groups, they’re still easier to join through an invitation link or by administrator approval.
 It’s much easier to manage the privacy of information in Teams.

 4. Asking for help with a workplace app: Yammer

 Struggling to figure out how to use a feature in a workplace app?
 Asking for tips in Yammer is the best way to ensure that the call for help will reach as many eyes as possible.
 Many companies set up specific Yammer groups for different workplace technologies that act as a forum for all users across the organization.
 Even if a team member doesn’t have the answer, someone in another department may be able to share their knowledge to help solve the problem.

 5. Introducing a new hire: Both!

 As a general rule, it’s best to avoid duplicating information across Yammer and Teams, as this can lead to redundancy and confusion.
 But onboarding new employees is one exception where it may be appropriate to use both.